emosenkis/pydantic-autotag/README.md

 Pydantic by automatically adding discriminator fields to your models and annotating union types.
 Using discriminators makes deserializing union types dramatically faster since it only has to deserialize the value as the correct type without trying all the other possible types.
-It also prevents any issues arising if one value

 ## Installation